-The Ventura County Community College District is a public community college district serving residents in Ventura County.
-The District's three colleges - Moorpark, Oxnard, and Ventura- offer programs for transfer to four-year colleges and universities, occupational and vocational training, basic skills instruction, as well as economic development and continuing education for cultural growth, life enrichment, and skills improvement.
-Each of the colleges provides a wide range of general programs and services to students, as well as focusing on its own unique and specialty areas.
-As of Fall 2013, VCCCD served 31,995 students.
+Ventura County Community College District (VCCCD) is a public community college district serving residents throughout Ventura County.
+VCCCD’s three colleges - Moorpark College, Oxnard College, and Ventura College - offer programs for transfer to four-year colleges and universities; career technical training; basic skills instruction; as well as community service, economic development, and continuing education for cultural growth, life enrichment, and skills improvement.

 The colleges are accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.

 District Administrative Center

 , centrally located in Camarillo, oversees administrative functions and provides leadership and services to the three colleges in support of VCCCD’s mission.

 is the second-oldest and largest of the colleges, located on 150 acres of sloping hillside in the eastern region of Ventura County.
 The college has been serving the community since 1967.